 If you are not sure whether a command was submitted successfully, just resubmit it with the same deduplication duration.
-If the new command was submitted within the deduplication period, the duplicate submission will safely be ignored.
-If the deduplication period has passed, you can assume the command was lost or rejected and a new submission is justified.
+If the new command was submitted within the effective deduplication period, the duplicate submission will anyway generate a rejection.
+If the effective deduplication period has passed, you can assume the command was lost or rejected and a new submission is justified.